surajrohankar/basic-auth-connector/README.md

 # Basic Auth Connector
-As we know some of the API's works on Basic Authentication(Username and Password).
+As we all know some of the API's works on Basic Authentication(Username and Password).

 We have to provide correct Usernam and Password to access such type of API's.

-This connector have created for showing how we can implement the logic for basic authentication in your connector and it works.
+This connector have created for showing how we can implement the logic for basic authentication in your connector.